Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Automatic Classification for Support-Giving Comments

 \subsection{Task 2.
 Support Type Classification}

 \textbf{Method} This task uses the `informational support' and `emotional support' gold labels to detect the type of support offered by content.
 We train two separate binary classification models using each label, instead of using one multiclass classification model.
 This will allow us to reuse our proposed model architecture and test its robustness for different purposes.
 We do not utilize the entire dataset, as Task 1 removes the non-support-giving comments.
 Thus, we eliminate the negative class of the `support' label.
 We then apply both training methods (regular training and cost-sensitive training) to models for comparison.
+We use 90 percent of the data for training/validation and 10 percent of the data for testing.
+The stratified sampling method is employed to preserve the original class distribution.

 \textbf{Model} We experiment with the same three model architectures (BERT, RoBERTa, BERT + RoBERTa) presented in Task 1.
 This time, however, we do not load the pretrained weights on the ensemble model, as a gap between training errors and validation errors has begun to grow.
 This may be due to our relatively small dataset size (n=3,226); training the model iteratively using the small data is known to induce overfitting.